Russia's war on Ukraine latest: Moscow dismisses U.S. supplying Patriot missiles to Kyiv | Law-Order

 * The U.S. House of Representatives on Friday will vote on a government funding bill that provides more money for Ukraine's defence.
 FIGHTING

-* Russian former deputy prime minister Dmitry Rogozin says he was wounded in an explosion in a part of Ukraine occupied by Russian forces and required surgery, the latest in a series of attacks on pro-Moscow officials. * Reuters was not able to independently confirm the battlefield reports.
+* Russian former deputy prime minister Dmitry Rogozin says he was wounded in an explosion in a part of Ukraine occupied by Russian forces and required surgery. * Reuters was not able to independently confirm the battlefield reports.

+SANCTIONS/DIPLOMACY * Russia may cut oil output by 5%-7% in early 2023 as it responds to price caps on its crude and oil products by halting sales to the countries that support them, Deputy Prime Minister Alexander Novak told state television on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)